RenatoDourad0/Project_Trivia_Game/README.md

 - React Router
 - Redux
 - RTL
-- Bulma
-- Chart.js

-## Author
+## Authors

   Renato Campos
 - [GitHub](https://github.com/RenatoDourad0)
 - [Linkedin](www.linkedin.com/in/renato-dourado-b1b301112)

-Contributors besides Renato were responsible for evaluation files that have been removed after approval.
+Contributors besides the group were responsible for evaluation files that have been removed after approval.